 VERA group take full responsibility for observation and correlation process, and thus basically proposers will not be asked to take part in observations or correlations.
-After the observation and the correlation, the correlated data will be sent to the user in the FITS format by DVD disks.
-Because the raw data on the magnetic tapes will be erased within 2 months after the correlation, the user should contact the VERA group member within that period if the user needs re-correlation or correlation under different settings (e.g., with different tracking position).
+The correlations will be finished within 2 months after the observations.
+After the observation and the correlation, the correlated data in the FITS format can be downloaded through an internet.
+Because the raw data will be erased within 1 months after the correlation, the user should contact the VERA group member within that period if the user needs re-correlation or correlation under different settings (e.g., with different tracking position).